 - Dark chocolate hummus is very healthy!
 Garbanzo beans are high in protein, high in fiber, vitamins and minerals, this dip is such a good "better-for-you" treat.
 And you won't need a large portion to feel satisfied!

 - This delicious dip is so perfect for entertaining!
-It works great for a fruit board as well as pretzels.
+It works great for a fruit board filled with mixed fruits, as well as pretzels.

 - Garbanzo beans also called chickpeas.
 A 15 oz can will work perfectly.

 - Tahini which is made of hulled sesame seeds.
 It will give the hummus its smooth and creamy texture.